Susan Thomas, Baroness Thomas of Walliswood: Personal life and death

+Baroness Thomas died on 6 October 2023, at the age of 87.

 Honours

-In the 1989 Queen's Birthday Honours, she was made an Officer of the Order of the British Empire (OBE).
+In the 1989 Birthday Honours, Thomas was appointed an Officer of the Order of the British Empire (OBE) "for political service".
 Thomas was appointed in January 1996 a Deputy Lieutenant of Surrey.

 On 6 October 1994, she was created a life peer as Baroness Thomas of Walliswood, of Dorking in the County of Surrey.
 She sat in the House of Lords until 18 May 2016, at which point she ceased to be a member pursuant to section 2 of the House of Lords Reform Act 2014, having failed to attend during the whole of the 2015–16 session without being on leave of absence.